Co-parenting, education & school

 1. How do you propose communicating your separation to teachers (and any parents) at school?

-2. Have you arranged for duplicate information to be sent to each of you – does the school have all your up to date contact information?
+2. Have you arranged for duplicate information to be sent to each of you – does the school have all your up-to-date contact information?

-3. How will you organise attendance at school functions, such as; parent’s evenings, school plays, sports day, etc?
+3. How will you organise attendance at school functions, such as parent’s evenings, school plays, sports day, etc?

 4. If options arise over which schools your children might attend, how would you hope to arrive at an agreed choice of school with the other parent?